LeRoux: Later years (1985-present)

 Knapps left the group at the end of 2005 and Courtney Westbrook was lead singer in 2006 before Terry Brock (formerly of Network) took over in 2007.
 After the group's heyday, guitarist Tony Haselden became a Nashville songwriter in the late-1980s and penned the country hits "It Ain't Nothin'" for the late Keith Whitley, "That's My Story" for Collin Raye, "Mama Knows" for the group Shenandoah and many others.
-Bassist and producer Leon Medica resides in Nashville and is in high demand as a studio musician and songwriter.
+Bassist and producer Leon Medica resided in Nashville for many years and was in high demand as a studio musician and songwriter.

 Members of LeRoux backed up Tab Benoit on his Brother to the Blues and Power of the Ponchartrain CDs, recorded a live DVD and CD in Nashville with Tab in early May 2007 and toured nationwide with him in 2007 and 2008.
 On October 10, 2009, during their performance at Tab Benoit's "Voice of the Wetlands" Festival in Houma, Louisiana, LeRoux was inducted into the Louisiana Music Hall of Fame as their 50th inductee.

-In 2010, Terry Brock was replaced as lead singer by Keith Landry and David Peters was replaced by new drummer Randy Carpenter.
+In 2010 Terry Brock was replaced as lead singer by Keith Landry and David Peters was replaced by new drummer Randy Carpenter.
 LeRoux went back into Dockside Studio in May 2011 to record basic tracks for an album slated for release in 2012.
-This project included such diverse vocalists and musicians as Bobby Kimball, Steve Cropper, Jimmy Hall and Sonny Landreth, was never released since the group felt the tracks "lacked chemistry."
+This project included such diverse vocalists and musicians as Bobby Kimball, Steve Cropper, Jimmy Hall and Sonny Landreth, but was never released since the group felt the tracks "lacked chemistry."

-At the end of 2014, Leon Medica retired from live performing.
+At the end of 2014, Leon Medica retired from live performing when he was diagnosed with Alzheimer’s disease.
 His place onstage in LeRoux has been assumed by new bassist Joey Decker.
 In early 2016, Terry Brock returned as the band's lead singer for another two years.
 In March 2018, after Brock once again departed, Jeff McCarty was announced as LeRoux's new lead singer.
 Right around the same time, the group began work on a new album with producer Jeff Glixman.
 This album, One of Those Days, was released in June 2020.

+Leon Medica succumbed to Alzheimer’s and died on June 9, 2024 at the age of 78.
+And after being sidelined from the band due to illness, Tony Haseldon also passed on May 16, 2025 at age 79.